Trump vows to cut Central America aid, raises alarm on migrant caravan

 Writing in response to Trump on Twitter, Democratic U.S. Representative Don Beyer said: “Trump and the Republicans have controlled the White House and Congress for the past two years.
 Anytime he whines about immigration, just remember that they have no real solutions.”

-Seeking to escape violence and poverty in their home countries, the migrants - men, women and children - have defied threats by Trump that he will close the U.S.-Mexico border if they advanced, as well as warnings from the Mexican government.
+Seeking to escape violence and poverty in their home countries, the migrants - men, women and children - have defied threats by Trump that he will close the U.S.-Mexico border, as well as warnings from the Mexican government.

-Most of the migrants were expected to stay in Tapachula through Monday, according to Mexican police at the scene.
-Police in riot gear shadowed the caravan’s arrival along a southern highway but did not impede the migrants’ journey.

 The caravan was still a long way - more than 1,100 miles (1,800 km) - from the U.S. border.
-Long before it reaches the U.S. border, Mexico hopes to disperse the convoy using bureaucratic procedures, telling migrants to register with authorities in order to submit applications for asylum in Mexico.
+Mexico hopes to disperse the convoy long before it can reach the border using bureaucratic procedures, telling migrants to register with authorities in order to submit applications for asylum in Mexico.

 That process can last weeks, and migrants are supposed to stay where they register while applications are processed.
 If they violate those rules, they face deportation.